nwo-i-dcc/2023-12-05-software-carpentry/index.md

 # More detailed instructions (including how to fill these variables for an
 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
-venue: "NWO Institutes"
+venue: "DIFFER"
-address: "CWI, Science Park 123, 1098 XG Amsterdam"
+address: "De Zaale 20, 5612 AJ Eindhoven"
 country: "nl"
 language: "en"
-latitude: "52.356342"
+latitude: "51.448687373284585"
-longitude: "4.952330"
+longitude: "5.494739109225847"
-humandate: "4 & 18 July 2023"
+humandate: "5 & 7 December 2023"
 humantime: "9:30-17:30"
-startdate: 2023-07-04
+startdate: 2023-12-05
-enddate: 2023-07-18
+enddate: 2023-12-07
-instructor: ["Pieter Willem Groen (DIFFER)", "Ben Ricketts (SRON)", "Reinder Radersma (NWO-I DCC)"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Pieter Willem Groen (DIFFER)", "Reinder Radersma (NWO-I DCC)", TBA] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["Anton Bouter (CWI)", "Thomas Röggla (CWI)"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: [TBA]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
-email: ["nwo-i-dcc@cwi.nl"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
+email: ["nwo-i-dcc@cwi.nl"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is \handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:  # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
-eventbrite: 597584319787          # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
+eventbrite:         # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}